Download our 2021 Spring Softball Rule Book

 - If a team does not have enough players to start the game on time, they are allowed up to a 5-minute grace period to field a full roster.

 - If a team cannot field a valid starting lineup after 5 minutes, the team will forfeit the game.
-The teams can then play a scrimmage game for fun, but one team
+The teams can then play a scrimmage game for fun.

-- Regardless of when the game starts, no inning shall begin more than 60 minutes from the game’s original starting time.
+- Regardless of when the game starts, no full inning shall begin more than 50 minutes from the game’s original starting time.

-- A single game will have a duration of 1 hour and 5 minutes.
+- A single game will have an expected duration of 1 hour.

-- Before 11am on any game day, in case of rain or unplayable field conditions, the head umpire or the commissioner will declare a rainout of games that will not be played by sending email to the league.
+- Before 10:00am on game day, in the event of unplayable field conditions, the head umpire and Commissioner will declare a rainout by sending an email to the league.

 - If a team must cancel a game for any reason, they must inform commissioner and the other team at least 1 week before the game via e-mail.
 Any later notice will result in a forfeit.